Lang Lang

 AreaSearch assessment positions Lang Lang ahead of most Australian regions for employment performance

-Professional & technical services have a limited presence at 2.1%, compared to 10.1% regionally.
-Local employment opportunities appear limited based on Census data comparison of working population versus resident population.
-Over the 12 months to September 2025, employment increased by 5.1% while labour force grew by 5.3%, raising the unemployment rate by 0.2 percentage points.
-In contrast, Greater Melbourne had employment growth of 3.0% and a 0.3 percentage point rise in unemployment rate.
-State-level data to 25-Nov-25 shows VIC employment grew by 1.13% year-on-year, with an unemployment rate of 4.7%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's May-25 forecasts suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Lang Lang's employment mix indicates local employment should increase by 5.7% over five years and 12.2% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for local population projections.
+Professional & technical services have limited presence at 2.1%, compared to 10.1% regionally.
+Local employment opportunities appear limited based on Census data.
+Between September 2024 and September 2025, employment increased by 5.0% while labour force rose by 5.3%, raising the unemployment rate by 0.2 percentage points (AreaSearch analysis).
+In contrast, Greater Melbourne saw employment growth of 3.0% and labour force growth of 3.3%, with a 0.3 percentage point rise in unemployment.
+Jobs and Skills Australia's May-25 national employment forecasts project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Lang Lang's employment mix suggests local employment should increase by 5.7% over five years and 12.2% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment